540co/graphviz-node/README.md

 HTML nodes are the same as regular nodes with embedded HTML in the label attribute.
 This library supports the ability to create HTML-like nodes using special methods to help build the HTML table syntax automatically.

-The HTML node class `extends` the Node class with the addition of specific methods to build a table with rows for the node's label.
+The HTML node class `extends` the Node class with the addition of specific methods to build a table with rows for the node"s label.

 **Example 1**